pmanaktala/GoogleFormResponseToDB/README.md

 TODO-
 Need to develop a code in other languages to receive that request and put the data in database.
 Need to develop a code to support other databases.
+Need to add a option handle request with python

 Note -